shiptux/meta-osg/README.md

 meta-osg
 ========

-Yocto layer for OpenSceneGraph and related libraries.
+Yocto layer for OpenSceneGraph and various OSG extension NodeKits, including their dependencies.